Powerscourt Centre

 Chic shopping mall offering apparel stores, art galleries & dining in an 18th-century mansion.

 We want Wilton Park to be a positive resource for the community.
-We have successfully hosted Bark in the Park in partnership with the DSPCA for our four-legged friends and their owners and we also teamed up with local yoga studio, Reformation for some outdoor Saturday morning stretching.
-We are planning more events of this nature so follow us on Instagram for details.
+We have successfully hosted Bark in the Park in partnership with the DSPCA, for our four-legged friends and their owners and we also teamed up with local yoga studio, Reformation, for some outdoor Saturday morning stretching.
+We are planning more events of this nature now that the park has reopened, so follow us on Instagram to stay up to date.

 Chic shopping mall offering apparel stores, art galleries & dining in an 18th-century mansion.